Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

        (T B _ _ _)   -> (T R t1 x (T R s y t4))
 ```

-Any violation of invariant 1 is handled in the balance functions above.
+Any violation of invariant 1 is handled by the balance functions at the upper layers of the recursion.

 Similarly the case when both roots are black: